On Steklov Eigenspaces for Free Boundary Minimal Surfaces in the Unit Ball

-Fraser-Schoen established \cite{FraserSchoen} the conjecture provided the first Steklov eigenvalue $\sigma_1$ of the annulus equals $1$, and McGrath \cite{McGrath} showed $\sigma_1=1$ holds assuming the annulus is symmetric with respect to reflections through the coordinate planes.
-Here we reduce the symmetry assumption as far as possible short of the full conjecture:
+Fraser-Schoen established \cite{FraserSchoen} this conjecture provided the first Steklov eigenvalue $\sigma_1$ of the annulus equals $1$, and it was later shown \cite{McGrath} that $\sigma_1=1$ holds assuming the annulus is symmetric with respect to reflections through the coordinate planes.
+A key result of this paper reduces the symmetry assumption as far as possible short of the full conjecture: